Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 ### Theme

-You can change colours in `lua/theme.lua`
+All primitive colours are stored in `lua/theme.lua`

 ```lua
 M = {